-If you’re in business, you likely have at least one mailing list, and possibly many lists.
-Your lists may come from active and former customers, shipped orders or invoices for services, trade show inquiries, incoming web form leads and other sales prospects from a CRM, webinar attendee lists, or other sources.
+If you’re in business, you likely have at least one mailing list, and possibly many marketing lists.
+Your direct mail marketing lists may come from active and former customers, shipped orders or invoices for services, trade show inquiries, incoming web form leads and other sales prospects from a CRM, webinar attendee lists, or other sources.
 No matter where they come from, these “house names” should be pretty valuable to you—but they won’t be worth much if they’re not verified as current addresses.

 Note: This post is about the steps required to maintain your own in-house mail marketing lists.
 If you rent or buy a list, all of these rules still apply, however the list owner or compiler should be performing these important list hygiene processes for you to ensure that your investment is as current and as deliverable as it can possibly be.
 Some may charge extra for these list services, some will include it in the purchase price.

-If you’re asking, your lists probably haven’t had maintenance in a while, and you likely need to do some cleanup.
-No judgement here, by the way—this is a common problem for marketers and if it’s not a part of your maintenance schedule, or if you mail infrequently, it’s easy for your lists to get away from you.
+If you’re asking, your marketing lists probably haven’t had maintenance in a while, and you likely need to do some cleanup.
+No judgement here, by the way—this is a common problem for marketers and if it’s not a part of your maintenance schedule, or if you mail infrequently, it’s easy for your marketing lists to get away from you.

 Instinct shouldn’t be your only guide, however.
-Technically, to qualify for USPS bulk mailing rates you are required to update your lists within 95 days before a mailing date.
+Technically, to qualify for USPS bulk mailing rates you are required to update your marketing lists within 95 days before a mailing date.
 So, that’s the general rule, however people who mail frequently in high volumes may choose to update their lists every month, because the savings on undeliverable mail can be much higher than the cost of the list maintenance service.

 Good question.
 In the U.S. there are 86 address changes every minute of every day throughout the year (which adds up to about 45 million moves per year).
 Here’s another way to think of it—about 14% of the population moves every year.
 That’s a lot of address changes, and a lot of potentially undeliverable mail and waste.